University of Sheffield Students' Union: Facilities

 The Union has a turnover of around £11,000,000.
-It provides for over 270 student societies, and contains a student employment service, two bars, four club venues, and outlets for food and drink, clothing and stationery.
+It provides for over 270 student societies, and contains a student employment service, two bars, three club venues, and outlets for food and drink, clothing and stationery.

-'Bar One' is a traditional student bar which also holds pre-club nights with music and special events, and serves food and drinks.
+'Bar One', located on Floor 1 of University House, is a traditional student bar which also holds pre-club nights with music and special events, and serves food and drinks.
 'Bar One' was previously the longest union bar in the country.
 The union contains one of the largest beer gardens in Sheffield.

+Floor 2 houses three nightclub/performance venues - Foundry, Studio, and Fusion - collectively known as Foundry.
+It is one of the most popular nightclub venues in Sheffield.
+Floor 2 also houses the Nelson Mandela Auditorium, a 390-seat auditorium which is used for a range of events and teaching.

+Floor 3 of University House is the ground level for the building, and houses the main entrance.
+All of the eateries and shops are found on this level.
+Floor 4 contains several large study spaces, meeting rooms, and the offices for Union officers.
+Floor 5 is home to the restaurant/conference venue Inox, and more meeting rooms, and Floor 6 houses offices for some administrative departments within the University.

+The Graves Building houses another restaurant/bar, Interval, which has been closed since 2024 while the building undergoes maintenance work.

 Activities

 Events

 The Students' Union holds a variety of student club nights throughout the week at the main club venue, Foundry.
 These include pop music nights ROAR on Wednesday, Pop Tarts on Saturday.
 On Tuesdays, The Tuesday Club is a night focusing on underground dance music, usually Drum and Bass, UK Garage or House.
 Various other nights including LGBT+ night "Grapefruit" and "Soul Jam which are held in the Foundry monthly on alternating weeks.
 Live music events and gigs are also regularly held in the Foundry, along with conference events and fairs.

 Several times a year, larger, multi-venue events encompassing the entire Students' Union site, such as Halloween Freaks Festival in October and Summer Social in June, attracting over 4,000 students.

 The Union, under its obligation as part of the NUS to provide 24-hour support for students, funds Sheffield University Nightline, a telephone and email based listening and information service run by student volunteers from the university.